-If you suffered an injury while on the job, you may be eligible for Workers’ Compensation benefits from your employer’s insurance company.
-Workers’ Compensation benefits will help cover your accident-related medical expenses and lost wages.
-At the Law Firm of Anidjar & Levine, we have helped numerous Florida workers get back on their feet financially after a workplace injury.
+If you suffered an injury while on the job, you may be eligible for workers’ compensation benefits from your employer’s insurance company.
+Workers’ compensation benefits will help cover your accident-related medical expenses and lost wages.
+At the Law Firm of Anidjar & Levine, our Port St. Lucie workers’ compensation lawyers have helped numerous Florida workers get back on their feet financially after a workplace injury.

 Does My Employer Have Workers’ Compensation Coverage?

 Most likely, yes.
-Most employers in Florida must carry Workers’ Compensation coverage.
+Most employers in Florida must carry workers’ compensation coverage.
 The laws surrounding covered individuals are complex.
-Call the Law Firm of Anidjar & Levine to determine whether your employer owes you compensation for injuries and lost wages.
+However, the Law Firm of Anidjar & Levine can determine whether your employer owes you compensation for injuries and lost income.

 How Does the Workers’ Compensation Claim Process Work?